Your First Transaction

 All Algorand accounts require a minimum balance to be registered in the ledger.
 To read more about Algorand minimums see this link.

-Client must be instantiated prior to making calls to the API endpoints.
-You must provide values for <algod-address>
+An Algod client must be instantiated prior to making calls to the API endpoints.
+You must provide values for <algod-address> and <algod-token>.
+The CLI tools implement the client natively.
+By default, the algodToken for each sandbox is set to its aaa... value and the algodAddress corresponds to http://localhost:4001.

 String algodHost = "http://localhost";